Evergreen content that will bring you leads for years: A beginner’s guide

 Still not entirely sure what you could write about?
 Here are a few examples for different industries.

-Examples of evergreen content for hotels and the travel / tours industry
+Examples of evergreen content for hotels and the travel/tours industry

-• Definitive / mini / themed destination travel guides from your business’ distinct perspective and with your unique spin put on it
+• Definitive/mini/themed destination travel guides from your business’ distinct perspective and with your unique spin put on it

-• Neighbourhood walking guides
+• Neighborhood walking guides

 • All the must-try cuisine and regional variations in your destination